mcasey5216/email-templating/README.md

 - Creating Sass libraries
 - Automate CSS inlining

 (edit): CSS automation is replaced by styles stored in variables.
-Sass will probably not be necessary in this track.
+Sass will probably not be necessary on this track.
 4/21/16

 Phase 4: Develop an Interface
 - Form fields
 - Read markdown from a file (not copy/paste)
-- Interact with blog post/uie.com to capture information (totd, article)
+- Interact with blogs and uie.com to capture information (totd, article)
 	- Live updates before email and blog posts